JoelYoung01/CraftCaddy/README.md

-# Vue + FastAPI Template
+# Vue + FastAPI Application

-This template should help get you started developing with a static Vue 3 web application built with Vite and styled with Vuetify.
+This is an web application built with Vue 3 and FastAPI.

+## Tech Stack

+- Vue 3
+- Vuetify
+- FastAPI
+- SQLite
+- Docker
+- GitHub Actions

 ## Recommended IDE Setup